mdn/content/files/en-us/web/progressive_web_apps/installing/index.md

 ![PWA installation confirmation prompt](installconfirm.jpg)

 Once installed, the PWA will behave like other applications that are installed on the OS.
-For example, on MacOS, the icon will appear in the doc, with the same "Keep in dock" options as other applications:
+For example, on MacOS, the icon will appear in the dock, with the same "Keep in dock" options as other applications:

 ![PWA icon in the doc on MacOS](dock.jpg)

 Installation is supported on all modern desktop and mobile devices.
 Whether the PWA can be installed by the browser on the operating system differs by browser / operating system combination.
 Most browsers support installing PWAs on all operating systems—Chrome OS, MacOS, Windows, Android, Linux, etc.—directly or when an extension is installed.
 Firefox requires a PWA extension.
 Apple is unique when it comes to PWAs: PWAs can be installed on macOS from any browser **except** Safari.
 The opposite is true for iOS, where PWAs can **only** be installed in Safari.

-When an installed PWA is launched, it may then manifest as in a chromeless view (without the full browser chrome) but it nevertheless is executing effectively as a tab within the browser.
+When an installed PWA is launched, even if it is displayed in a standalone window, it effectively runs just like a tab within a browser.
 The application will be found where the OS saves other applications, within a folder specific to the browser.

 The browser used to install the PWA will know the PWA is installed, but other browsers will not have access to the installed status.
 For example, if you install a PWA using MS Edge, Edge will prompt you to open the PWA when you visit the site while Chrome will continue to prompt you to install the application.
 If you install the PWA using Chrome as well, you will have two copies of the PWA: one instance in "Chrome Apps" and a separate instance in "Edge Apps".
 When you launch the PWA, the